-Here are 20 top situational interview questions, plus the right/wrong way to answer them.
-But first—
+Good answers to situational interviews are an awesome opportunity to shine above the rest—so, here are 20 top situational interview questions, plus the right/wrong way to answer them.

 This guide will give you:

 Want to land more job interviews?
 Create the perfect resume in our builder:

 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ resume templates and create your resume here.

 Sample resume made with our builder—See more resume examples here.

 Before we view the top situational interview questions and answers, here’s a tip:

 To answer situation-based interview questions, use the problem–solution–benefit formula.

 Do that, and you’ll fit the job like you were shrink-wrapped on.

 Tell me about a time you had to collaborate with a coworker who was difficult to work with.